Quratulain-bilal/milestone2-nextjs/README.md

 bash
 Copy code
 npm run dev
-Visit http://localhost:3000 to view the website.
+Open http://localhost:3000 to view your portfolio locally.

 Deployment
-This project can easily be deployed using Vercel or any other platform that supports Next.js.
+To deploy your portfolio, you can use Vercel or any other platform that supports Next.js.

-To deploy with Vercel:
+Deploy to Vercel:

-Sign in to your Vercel account.
+Sign up or log in to Vercel.
 Link your GitHub repository to Vercel.
-The project will be automatically deployed after every push to the main branch.
-Future Enhancements
-Add a shopping cart functionality.
-Integrate a payment gateway for product purchases.
-Add customer reviews and ratings for the products.
-Contributing
-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+Every time you push to the main branch, Vercel will automatically deploy the updated version of your portfolio.
+Customization